aliakarma/secure-agent-runtime/thesis_draft.md

 The hook isolation benchmark (Section 10.4) reveals that individual hooks in Secure Mode still exhibit non-zero FPR: 32.29\% on text-input hooks (Hooks 1, 5), 25.0\% on post-tool outputs (Hook 3, after structural unrolling), and 96.88\% on memory content (Hook 4).
 The structural unrolling fix reduced Hook 3 FPR from 100\% to 25\%, confirming that the majority of false positives were caused by JSON syntax rather than content misclassification. **Impact:** Despite per-hook FPR, the end-to-end system achieves 0\% FPR and 100\% TAR because the full pipeline evaluation measures whether the complete workflow blocks a benign request — individual hook flags do not independently reject requests. **Remaining mitigation opportunity:** Fine-tuning the classifier on a domain-specific mixed corpus including retrieval-context metadata and memory fragments could further reduce per-hook FPR, particularly for Hook 4 (96.88\% FPR on memory content).

 ### 17.3 Mock Tool Ecosystem and External Generalizability
-All experiments in this thesis used mock tool endpoints (`search_flights`, `reserve_hotel`) that return deterministic outputs from a fixed payload dictionary.
+All offline experiments in this thesis used mock tool endpoints (`search_flights`, `reserve_hotel`) that return deterministic outputs from a fixed payload dictionary.
 The attack payloads embedded in these mock tools are static, hand-crafted injections.
 This controlled environment enables rigorous reproducibility but limits external generalizability.
-Real-world tool APIs may return stochastic, schema-varied, or streaming JSON responses that the current `ToolOutputSanitizer` has not been validated against. **Mitigation:** Extend the benchmark suite to include a live tool integration harness against publicly available sandboxed APIs (e.g., mock travel industry APIs) to validate behavioral consistency under realistic schema variance.
+Real-world tool APIs may return stochastic, schema-varied, or streaming JSON responses that the current `ToolOutputSanitizer` has not been validated against.
+The end-to-end multimodal stress test (Section 10.5) partially addresses this limitation by exercising the full live pipeline with real file uploads, but the underlying tool endpoints remain mock implementations. **Mitigation:** Extend the benchmark suite to include a live tool integration harness against publicly available sandboxed APIs (e.g., mock travel industry APIs) to validate behavioral consistency under realistic schema variance.

 ### 17.4 Single-Domain Evaluation (Travel Booking)
 All 8 experiments in this thesis are conducted within the travel booking domain.
 While this provides a coherent multi-agent scenario, the generalizability of the ASR reduction and latency results to other high-stakes domains (e.g., healthcare data retrieval, legal document processing, financial transactions) has not been empirically validated.
 Attack surface characteristics, tool complexity, and trust boundary definitions may differ significantly across domains. **Mitigation:** A future cross-domain benchmark across at least 3 distinct agentic task domains is recommended for broader claims of generalizability.